To Buy, all about what to do and what to expect, please read all.

 We also accept people paying ahead to join our wait list, this is not mandatory but you are unlikely to get choice of any particular sex or markings if you are not on our list as those people who are on it get first offer, same conditions as above, if you pull out, the money you have paid to join is not refunded although it can be used at any time of your choice in the future.

 Having secured your puppy, once he is born, it is fair to expect questions you will undoubtably have to be answered, and to expect several updates of photos, but not daily or even weekly updates.
-It is also fair to expect the breeder to organise freight where that is necessary , and to be prepared to pay whatever is still owing promptly once it has been organised, we do not ask for final payments until we have booked flights and have sent our buyers their itinerary.
+It is also fair to expect the breeder to organise freight where that is necessary , and to be prepared to pay whatever is still owing promptly once delivery has been organised, we do not like to ask for final payments until we have booked the trip and have sent our buyers their itinerary, but once that's done, I will not tolerate being ignored or payments being late.

-Once the itinerary is sent, we expect prompt payment of final amount owing, NO PUP FLYS UNLESS IT IS PAID FOR and cheques are not accepted.
+Once the itinerary is sent, we expect prompt payment of final amount owing, NO PUP LEAVES UNLESS IT IS PAID FOR and cheques are not accepted.

 For those meeting me to personally pick up their pup, you must bring cash for the final payment on the day, and pay on delivery.

-For those picking up, you need to bring your own crate if you do not have one you need a spare lap or little harness with seatbelt clip on it to secure your pup on the way home.
+For those picking up from me, you also need to bring your own crate if you do not have one you need a spare lap or little harness with seatbelt clip on it to secure your pup on the way home.

 Vet certificates are posted to those whose pups must fly, and given to new pup parents on delivery, as are forms to change chip details over to your name, I usually keep a scanned copy in case mail goes astray as well